A POLST supplements a living will

 POLST isn’t legally recognized in every state in the United States yet.

-Check the National POLST website to see if it’s used in your older adult’s state and to get additional details.
+Check the National POLST website to see if it’s recognized in your older adult’s state and to get additional details.

 Recommended for you: